assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 ## For whom is this article ?

 This article aims to introduce the reader to a sorting algorithm called **quicksort**.
-It presents the quicksort method alongside with its code implementation and is addressed to the follwing people :
+It presents the quicksort method alongside with its code implementation and is addressed to the following people :
 - People preparing for coding interviews
 - People aiming to improve their coding skills by learning the quicksort algorithm
 - People interested in algorithms and recursive thinking